AlexanderKnight/class/assignments.md

   * Finish the in-class exercises ("Your turn" sections) from https://github.com/unh-hpc-2019/class/wiki/Class-6.
 Start from the github classroom assignment (class-5-your-team), make the changes and commit as you, and push back to github, open a pull request.
 If you've already done the work in the class 3 repo, you can instead point me there.

-### Assignment 7 (due 2/14/19)
- * Finish the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-7.
-You can either start from the class-7 github classroom assignment, or from one of the previous assignments -- in the latter case, make sure you use a different branch name from previous homework.
-Create a PR (pull request), and request me as reviewer.

     Read the part about header file dependencies, and correspondingly change your Makefile in your assignment.
 What happens if you edit `hello.h` and then `make` again.
 Is that expected?
 Why?
 (Put the answer to these questions as comments into your pull request)

   * Look at the [Topics](https://github.com/unh-hpc-2019/class/wiki/Topics) for this class and vote up or down topics you find particularly interesting or not-so-interesting.
 To do so, just edit the wiki page and add "+" or "-" to topics of your choice.

+### Assignment 7 (due 2/14/19)

+* Finish the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-7.
+You can either start from the class-7 github classroom assignment, or from one of the previous assignments -- in the latter case, make sure you use a different branch name from previous homework.
+Create a PR (pull request), and request me as reviewer.
+Nothing needs to be done about the cmake part in the end.